April Bui Acupuncture

-- Depletion of qi - Symptoms include fatigue, lack of appetite, loss of taste or smell, insomnia, bodily pain, depression, excessive sweating, reflux or nausea, decreased mental function, suppressed immune system, shortness of breath.
+• Depletion of qi - Symptoms include fatigue, lack of appetite, loss of taste or smell, insomnia, bodily pain, depression, excessive sweating, reflux or nausea, decreased mental function, suppressed immune system, shortness of breath.

-- Depletion of blood - Symptoms include fatigue, dizziness, anxiety, fear, insomnia, depression, crying spells, suppressed immune system, decreased mental function, numbness.
+• Depletion of blood - Symptoms include fatigue, dizziness, anxiety, fear, insomnia, depression, crying spells, suppressed immune system, decreased mental function, numbness.

-- Depletion of yin and yang - Symptoms include excessive heat or cold, excessive hunger or thirst, insomnia, depression, low energy, suppressed immune system, digestive disorders, tremors, tinnitus, anger, irritability, restlessness, muscle weakness.
+• Depletion of yin and yang - Symptoms include excessive heat or cold, excessive hunger or thirst, insomnia, depression, low energy, suppressed immune system, digestive disorders, tremors, tinnitus, anger, irritability, restlessness, muscle weakness.

 We use both acupuncture and herbs to provide support for chemo/radiation patients.
 During the treatment period, herbal therapy is given only with the approval of patient's doctor as during the on-going administration of chemo/radiation many doctors restrict herbal intake to minimize interference.

 If patient stays on acupuncture and Chinese herbal support consistently, the recovery time takes up to one year although patients will start to feel significant relief in the first 2-3 weeks.
-Because chemo/radiation depletes much of the yin, qi, and blood, the replenishment and rebuilding of these foundational aspects of the body take longer recovery time.
+Because chemo/radiation depletes much of the yin, qi, and blood, the replenishment and rebuilding of these foundational aspects of the body will require longer recovery time.